CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope.md

 #### ScopeOption only has ScopeOption.Current

-Currently [ScopeOption] only allows `ScopeOption.Current` to be selected, `ScopeOption.All` may be added in a future release.
+Currently [ScopeOption] only allows `ScopeOption.Current` to be selected, `ScopeOption.All` will be added in a future release.

 ## See Also